-The sampling method used was nonspecifically probability sampling, convenience sampling.
-The convenient sample resulted in 104 male students and 148 female students, distributing 252 students across various schools.
+The sampling method used was nonsampling, specifically probability convenience sampling.
+The convenien sample resulted in 104 male students and 148 female students, with the 252 students distributed across various schools.
 For example, students at Van Hien University tend to have more males than females, while other schools have a relatively stable male-to-female ratio.
-Therefore, the research group is focused on the maledominated group, primarily distributed at Van Hien University among the 47 participating schools.
+Therefore, the research group is focused on the male-dominated group, primarily distributed at Van Hien University among the 47 participating schools.